Design-Install Photos - Prune/Lace/Shape/Groom Photos - Grafting Photos

 New design-install, September 2012, of a relatively minimalist composition, but with very substantial growth development to occur as the plants grow through the years, and after a first season of weeding, will likely include the use of regionally native bulb or corm plants.

-Composed of already existing decades old Liquidambar trees at right back(which will be trimmed each June to keep in check, to minimize competition while still having a nice presence), and young plants of Mission Manzanita, Del Mar Manzanita, Dr. Hurd Manzanita, Lester Rowntree Manzanita, Lemonade Berry, San Diego/flat-top Buckwheat, Stipa lepida(grass), Epilobium californicum, and Juncus patens (rush).
+Composed of already existing decades old Liquidambar trees at right back(which will be trimmed each June to keep in check, to minimize competition while still having a nice presence), and young plants of Dr. Hurd Manzanita, Del Mar Manzanita, Lester Rowntree Manzanita, Comarostaphylis diversifoila ssp. div., Lemonade Berry, San Diego/flat-top Buckwheat, Stipa lepida(grass), Epilobium californicum, and Juncus patens (rush).
 No irrigation system, just occasional hand watering is intended.

 The intent with the soil contours and swales is to collect rainfall, and run-off from the adjacent concrete, and not have run-off from the property, in order to maximize use of rainfall within the landscape.
 A rain gutter will be put along the front of the house roof-eve, with the drainage shaft being at the right side corner of the house and will have an outlet at the beginning of the dry creek.
 Heavy rainfalls will then have water focused on going down the creek bed and into the creek end-pond-basin, which is at center within the space of the largest boulders.